 - The student is participating in a state- or federally-financed CWS program during the regular school year.
 Participation means that the student has been approved for CWS during the school term and anticipates actually working during that time.
-To qualify for this exception, the student must be approved for CWS at the time The exception begins with the of application. month in which the school term begins or the month CWS is approved, whichever is later.
+To qualify for this exception, the student must be approved for CWS at the time of application.
+The exception begins with the month in which the school term begins or the month CWS is approved, whichever is later.
 Once begun, the exception continues until the end of the month in which the school term ends, or it becomes known that the student refused an assignment.
 The exception is lost between school terms when there are breaks of a full month or longer for which CWS has not been approved. - The student is included in a WV WORKS payment.

-WV INCOME MAINTENANCE MANUAL CHAPTER 9 - ELIGIBILITY DETERMINATION GROUPS 9.1 - The student is assigned to or placed in an institution of higher education through one of the following.
+- 9.1 - The student is assigned to or placed in an institution of higher education through one of the following.
 The exception is lost during summer breaks or any other time the student is not in school.
-The individual's status need not be mandatory for the exception to apply. • The Food Stamp Employment and Training Program • JTPA • Section 236 of the Trade Act of 1974 • An employment and training program for low- income households that is operated by a state or local government when one or more of the program's components is at least equivalent to FSE&T. - Students who are responsible for the care of children who meet certain criteria, may be eligible to participate even though they are students.
+The individual's status need not be mandatory for the exception to apply. - C The Food Stamp Employment and Training Program - C JTPA - C Section 236 of the Trade Act of 1974 - An employment and training program for lowincome households that is operated by a state or local government when one or more of the program's components is at least equivalent to FSE&T. - Students who are responsible for the care of children who meet certain criteria, may be eligible to participate even though they are students.

 For the following three groups, responsible means having the principal responsibility for the care of a child.
 No more than one person may be responsible for the care of each child.

-3 There are three separate exceptions detailed below and followed by a summary chart.
-NOTE: The last exception only may apply to a non- parent. - • The student is the natural or adoptive parent or the stepparent of and is responsible for the care of a dependent AG member under the age of 6.
-The student is the natural or adoptive parent or the stepparent of and is
+There are three separate exceptions detailed below and followed by a summary chart.

+NOTE: The last exception only may apply to a non-parent.